alozano-77/AWS-SAA-C02-Course/README.md

 expensive.
 Outages must be minimized and the system needs levels of redundancy.
 - An airplane is an example of system that needs Fault Tolerance.
-It has more engines than it needs for redundancy.
+It has more engines than it needs so it can operate through failure.

 Example:
 A patient is waiting for a life saving surgery and is under anesthetic.